Imanuelle-glitch/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function that multiplies two integers
+function to peint numbers 0 to 9